mokaddesh-cefalo/assignment/README.md

-    To Add a story send post request to ‘/api/stories’ To get all stories send get request to ‘/api/stories’ To get a story by ID send get request to ‘/api/stoies/{story-id}’ To update a story by ID send post request to ‘/api/stoies/{story-id}’ To Delete a story by ID send delete request to ‘/api/stoies/{story-id}’ To get story using pagination send get request to ‘/api/stories/pagination’
+    To Add a story send post request to ‘/api/stories’ To get all stories send get request to ‘/api/stories’ To get a story by ID send get request to ‘/api/stoies/{story-id}’ To update a story by ID send PUT/PATCH request to ‘/api/stoies/{story-id}’ To Delete a story by ID send delete request to ‘/api/stoies/{story-id}’ To get story using pagination send get request to ‘/api/stories/pagination’